Thrivability Solutions Network

 - Any additional energy they produce is used in the electrolysis of water to produce hydrogen, which is stored in safe fuel cells for use to power the home and a couple of SUVs when solar and wind are unavailable.
 The fuel cell reintroduces the hydrogen to oxygen as it generates electricity, producing only water as a by-product.
 The additional energy can also be stored in Lithium Ion batteries, organic batteries, etc.

-- clean-energy-extracting toilets and also clean-energy-extracting compost systems store energy in hydrogen fuel cells, microbial fuels cells, organic batteries, Lithium Ion batteries, etc. for food refuse, leftovers and all of the plant waste from all of the plants inside and outside of the house.
+- clean-energy-extracting toilets and also clean-energy-extracting compost systems (for food refuse, leftovers and all of the plant waste from all of the plants inside and outside of the greenhouse) store that clean energy in hydrogen fuel cells, microbial fuel cells, organic batteries, Lithium Ion batteries, etc.

 - The compost is used to grow the 100% organic food and as ink for 3d printers.